 - Use a large pastry tip as a cutter.
 Use the bottom of the pastry tip (not the pointy end) and press it into the cupcake center, removing the middle cake.

 - Use your finger to poke a hole in the center of the cupcake, pressing the center cake down and creating a hole for your filling (be sure your hands are clean or wear gloves!).

-- Use a small paring knife to cut a hole in the center of your cupcake, removing the middle cake so your filling has lots of space.
+- Use a small paring knife to cut a hole in the center of your cupcake, removing the middle part to create space for the filling.

 - An apple corer is the perfect size to take out the center of your cupcakes and is fairly inexpensive.
 Press the apple corer into the center of the cupcake and then twist it upward, removing the middle cake.

-When you make a hole in your cupcake for the filling, try to leave a little cake at the bottom rather than removing the center cake all the way down to the paper.
-Having a solid cake base at the bottom will help your cupcake hold its shape and also give the filling something to rest on.
+When you make a hole in your cupcake for the filling, leave a little cake at the bottom rather than removing the center cake all the way down to the paper.
+Having a solid cake base at the bottom helps your cupcake hold its shape and also gives the filling something to rest on.

 Keep the Cake